valohai/docs/source/guides/private-github-repository.rst

 You should not include these keys in the version control.
 Anybody that gains access to the :code:`my-project-deploy-key` file contents will have read access to your repository so use appropriate caution.

-3. Add the public key to GitHib
+3. Add the public key to GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Find the :code:`my-project-deploy-key.pub` file we generated in the last section, and it should contain one line that starts with :code:`ssh-rsa AAAA...`.
 This line is the public key that we'll be adding to GitHub.